-You’ve likely heard of them before.
+You’ve likely heard of millennials before, especially if you work in the marketing space.
 But if not, they are the generation of people born between 1980 and 2000.

 In general, millennials are a group of people who were taught to reason and question.
 This particular generation has seen the growth of technology and is highly comfortable with it.

-They also make up 21% of consumer discretionary purchases, which equates to a direct buying power of about a trillion dollars.
+They also make up 21% of consumer discretionary purchases, which equates to a direct purchasing power of about a trillion dollars.

 Here are some more powerful statistics about them that may come as a surprise: